30 confirmed COVID-19 cases today. | SMN NEWS

+PHILIPSBURG:— The Minister of Public Health, Social Development, and Labor, Omar Ottley hereby extends his sympathy to the family and friends of Sint Maarten’s 47th COVID-19 victim, who has passed away.
+Minister Ottley wishes the family peace and comfort during this time.

-PHILIPSBURG:— As of August 25th, there were thirty (30) persons who tested positive for COVID-19; however, thirty-eight (38) persons have recovered; bringing the total active cases to three hundred twenty-two (322).
-The total number of confirmed cases is now three thousand five hundred fifty (3550).
+As of August 26th, there were thirty (30) persons who tested positive for COVID-19; however, thirty-nine (39) persons have recovered; bringing the total active cases to three hundred twelve (312).
+The total number of confirmed cases is now three thousand five hundred eighty (3580).

 View comments